(Full time) 2023 start

 International Baccalaureate

-34 points overall, with 16 points at higher level to include 5 points in two relevant subjects, one of which must be in mathematics or a science subject.
+16 points at higher level to include 6,5,5 with at least 5 points in two relevant subjects, one of which must be a Maths or a Science subject.

 Irish Leaving Certificate (higher Level)